 Turtle soup is a delicacy prepared in many different variations in countries including China, Singapore, Taiwan, Malaysia, Japan and the United States.
 The ingredients vary accordingly depending on the culture but all recipes use the meat of turtles in a type of soup or stew.

-Turtle soup is believed to taste like a mix of chicken thigh, clam and pork meat.
+Turtle soup is said to taste like a mix of chicken thigh, clam and pork meat.
 Apart from its complex flavors it is also known for its health benefits.
 Turtle meat is low in calories, fats and cholesterol and is also considered to be a great source of nutrients.
 The meat is rich in protein, calcium, vitamins A, B1, B2, B6, phosphorus and zinc.

 Turtle meat is often recommended to women to ease their menopausal symptoms like night sweats, hot flashes and irritability.
 It is said that the meat of a turtle helps to enrich the blood and calm the body.